joezhang13/2DSWE_DG/README.md

 as is shown in the figure below (the color represents the water height). \
 ![image](https://github.com/joezhang13/2DSWE_DG/blob/master/initialCondition.jpg)

+The report of this project can be found at: https://drive.google.com/file/d/1udYY26hQFcMT41s_8-lw93T9wfSl9WaK/view?usp=sharing

 ## Contact
 Zhou Zhang\
 Email: joezhang@umich.edu